-Pang Anshi: introduction about his biography and legend,main books and academic thoughts.
+Pang Anshi: Biographical introduction and legendary stories, major works and academic contributions

 TCM Knowledge:Prominent Ancient Herbalists ✵Pang Anshi: a physician renowned for several of his medical works.
-The most widely read of these was a detailed and comprehensive treatise on various kinds of fever, titled Shang Han Zong Bing Lun (The General Disease Theory on Cold-Induced Disease).
+The most widely read of these was a detailed and comprehensive treatise on various kinds of febrile diseases, titled Shang Han Zong Bing Lun (The General Treatise on Cold-Induced Diseases.

 龐安時 (Páng ānshí).